Remote Contractor Management: Best Practices for 2025

 - All in one Platforms: Contractor management systems that handle multi currency payouts.

-Beyond just sending money, you must manage tax compliance and reporting.
+You must manage tax compliance and reporting.
 In the U.S., this means collecting a W9 form from domestic contractors and a W8BEN form from foreign contractors.
 At the end of the year, you’ll need to file a 1099 NEC form for any contractor you paid $600 or more.
+Generally, if a foreign contractor performs all their work outside the U.S., you do not need to withhold U.S. income tax.

 If you also run US payroll for startups alongside contractor payments, centralizing both in one system reduces errors.

-A dedicated payment and documentation tool can automate this entire process.
-Instead of juggling spreadsheets, contracts, and payment providers, these platforms centralize everything, from onboarding and document storage to invoicing and global payouts.
+A dedicated payment and documentation tool can automate this entire process, from onboarding and document storage to invoicing and global payouts.
 This is a core part of modern remote contractor management.
-Platforms like Bolto integrate recruiting, onboarding, and payments into a single system, eliminating administrative chaos.

-Driving Results: Performance and Productivity
+Driving Results: Performance, Productivity, and Visibility

-Some companies use time tracking software, especially for hourly contracts, to verify work.
-While useful, the ultimate goal should be accountability without micromanagement.
+Some companies use time tracking software, but the ultimate goal should be accountability without micromanagement.
 Trusting professionals to deliver on their commitments is key.
 After all, research shows that 68% of people feel their morale drops when they’re micromanaged.
+Contractors who feel valued and respected are more likely to produce high quality work.
+Including them in relevant meetings and recognizing their contributions can boost engagement significantly.

-Navigating Global Complexity
+Navigating Global Complexity with a Unified Platform

-Staying compliant across multiple jurisdictions is complex and requires expertise.
+Staying compliant across multiple jurisdictions is complex.
 This is where many businesses turn to global HR platforms or Employer of Record (EOR) services.
-An EOR can hire workers on your behalf in another country, handling all local payroll and compliance burdens.
 For companies looking to scale globally without the legal headaches, a unified solution is invaluable.
+Platforms like Bolto integrate recruiting, onboarding, and payments into a single system, eliminating administrative chaos and simplifying everything from multi country compliance to global payroll.

 Frequently Asked Questions about Remote Contractor Management